-This bill amends various sections of the Idaho Code concerning juvenile proceedings, particularly focusing on review hearings, definitions, and the conditions for terminating parental rights.
-It changes the frequency of review hearings from every six months to every two months after the court takes jurisdiction.
-New requirements are introduced for documentation and inquiries related to the child's safety, educational stability, sibling placements, and the use of psychotropic medication during these hearings.
+This bill amends several sections of the Idaho Code concerning juvenile proceedings, particularly focusing on review hearings, definitions, and conditions for the termination of parental rights.
+It changes the frequency of review hearings from every six months to every two months following the initial court order and introduces new requirements for documentation related to the child's safety, educational stability, sibling placements, and the use of psychotropic medication.
 The bill also highlights the importance of youth participation in discussions about their permanency outcomes, especially for those aged twelve and older.

 Statutes affected: